fermyon/developer/content/spin/rust-components.md

     store.set_json("my_json", &user)?;
     // Retrieve the user object from the key-value store, using the "my_json" key let retrieved_user: User = store.get_json("my_json")?;
-    // Respond to the request by revealing the user's fingerprint as the response body Ok(http::Response::builder().status(200).body(Some(retrieved_user.fingerprint.into()))?)
+    // Return the user's fingerprint as the response body Ok(http::Response::builder().status(200).body(Some(retrieved_user.fingerprint.into()))?)
 }
 ```